One's destination is never a place, but a new way of seeing things.

 Purpose - We provide the type of travel that allows you to grow and learn through engagement and experience while taking off the pressure of making all the plans yourself.
 Each trip generates a donation of 5% of sales to the community partner you visit.
 This allows money to stay within the community not only through the employment provided through tourism but also by supporting local organizations that are working hard to enhance conservation, support community healthcare, provide education, create job opportunities and engage in myriad other social and environmental causes.
 See our trips.

-Our approach is steeped in academic research and industry leadership related to sustainable tourism, global business etiquette and cultural psychology.
+Our approach is steeped in academic research and industry leadership related to responsible tourism, global business etiquette and cultural psychology.
 We use these insights to shape the experiences we provide for travelers and the impact we have on each location we visit.

 Highly influential on choice of locations is ecotourism as defined by the International Ecotourism Society: